 La Redortière

 A "farmhouse inn", in fact, a sophisticated little manor house built at the end of the 19th century by a talented architect for a wealthy farmer, in a secluded wooded setting.
-An ideal place to enjoy a good lunch, or even a good night's sleep in the well-appointed rooms.
-The landlady, who also runs the stoves in the kitchen, will tell you all about the agricultural history of this region, which was deserted and then taken over between the wars by industrious Belgian emigrants who formed a sort of pioneer community here?
+An ideal place to enjoy a good lunch, or even to sleep in the well-appointed rooms.
+The landlady, who also runs the stoves in the kitchen, will tell you all about the agricultural history of this region, which was deserted and then taken over between the wars by industrious Belgian emigrants who formed a sort of pioneer community here...

 Restaurant Ferme Auberge du Château de la Redortière